 Gene Palmer: Where is the Prison Guard Now?

-The thriller show ‘Escape at Dannemora’ captures the true story of the 2015 Clinton Correctional Facility escape by prison inmates Richard Matt and David Sweat.
-Throughout the season, the show paints a complex picture of the ins and outs of the facility and the internal dynamics that led to the lapse in prison security.
+Helmed by Ben Stiller, ‘Escape at Dannemora’ is a thriller show that captures the true story of the 2015 Clinton Correctional Facility escape by prison inmates Richard Matt and David Sweat.
+It paints a complex picture of the ins and outs of the facility and the internal dynamics that led to the lapse in prison security.
 As such, part of the story’s focus revolves around the prison staff who became close with the two prisoners, specifically Joyce Mitchell and a prison guard named Gene Palmer.
 The latter’s gifts and gestures for Richard Matt would open the door to further inquest when the escape happened, even if it was innocuous by origin.
 SPOILERS AHEAD.

-Gene Palmer: The Prison Correctional Officer Accused of Unwittingly Aiding a Prison Break
+Gene Palmer Was Accused of Unwittingly Aiding a Prison Break

 Image Credit: MyNBC5-WPTZ/YouTube